 Is the point to undercut this central trauma and misdirect us away from it?
 It’s put right out there: Tamara Preston specifically talks about looking away after she herself just told us to look at Sumerian God Demons as the actual parents of Laura Palmer.
 Was her demon explanation a moment of looking away from the true issue?

-Everything else in the book is undercut (Annie being mired in a backstory rife with season two mundanity masking the fact she’s a tulpa or an otherwise CooperDougie-like entity) so there is a consistency to base this in.
-The Diane Podcast mentioned how Lynch and Frost are actually telling a simple story in Season Three but they put all these plot threads in play and make all these wacky eyecatching characters so that we are distracted from the actually-straightforward plot.
-I think this take is spot-on, and the trauma associated with the Palmer Family is the important thing being misdirected away from in the Final Dossier.
+Everything else in the book is undercut (Annie being mired in a backstory rife with Season 2 mundanity masking the fact she’s a tulpa or an otherwise CooperDougie-like entity) so there is a consistency to base this in.
+The Diane Podcast mentioned how Lynch and Frost are actually telling a simple story in Season 3 but they put all these plot threads in play and make all these wacky eyecatching characters so that we are distracted from the actually-straightforward plot.
+I think this take is spot-on, and the trauma associated with the Palmer Family is the important thing being misdirected away from in The Final Dossier.

 We can get some rest, close our eyes, dream a little easier.
 And we get a chance to ignore the real monsters in play.